odkr/cgi-runas/MANUAL.rst

 ------------

-**cgi-runas** *aims* to achieve security by being correct, following best practices, and by being easy to use.
+**cgi-runas** *aims* to achieve security by being correct, following best practices, and being easy to use.
 It *tries* to comply with POSIX.1-2018 and implements similar, but more modern and more paranoid, mechanims as [Apache's suEXEC](https://httpd.apache.org/docs/2.4/suexec.html).